 Teachers' Beliefs About Students' Social Disadvantage.
 HSLS:09 is novel and uniquely suited to this analysis compared to other datasets that have longitudinal data on students or teachers because its teacher survey includes belief measures that specifically reference students' social disadvantage.
-Teachers responded to questions about their level of agreement with three
+Teachers responded to questions about their level of agreement with three items that have traditionally been subsumed within a measure of "teacher efficacy," as described in the literature review, but which I argue are distinctly valuable for their ability to gauge teachers' beliefs about disadvantages stemming from students' social background and whether they view student background as a barrier to effective teaching and student achievement.
+My measure of teachers' beliefs is based on the following items:

-- The amount a student can learn is primarily related to family background. - You are very limited in what you can achieve because a student's home environment is a large influence on their achievement. - When it comes right down to it, you really cannot do much because most of a student's motivation and performance depends on their home environment.
+- The amount a student can learn is primarily related to family background. - You are very limited in what you can achieve because a student's home environment is a large influence on their achievement.

+• When it comes right down to it, you really cannot do much because most of a student's motivation and performance depends on their home environment.

 Responses are reported with a Likert-type scale, and in each case strong agreement is akin to saying that family background and home environment are such strong influences on learning and performance that the teacher is relatively helpless to make a difference.
 In contrast, strong disagreement is indicative that a teacher feels empowered to overcome disadvantages.
 The full distributions of teachers' responses to the individual belief items are shown in Table 1.
 The distributions differ somewhat across the three items, but in each case, disagreement is the most common response, while strong disagreement-the most empowered response-is less common.
 For all three beliefs, strong agreement-representing the most helpless response category-is rare, but is nevertheless expressed by a nontrivial minority of teachers.
 Utilizing teachers' selfreported beliefs raises some concern about social desirability bias in teachers' responses.
-Although it is impossible to test for this with the survey data at hand, that some degree of agreement and strong agreement is present in the distributions provides some reassurance that teachers are not merely responding in ways that they believe to be socially acceptable.
+Although it is impossible to test for this with survey data, that agreement and strong agreement are present in the distributions (from 17 to 45 percent) provides some reassurance that teachers are not merely responding in ways that they believe to be socially acceptable.

-To treat these teachers' beliefs as a single predictor of student outcomes, I combine the three items into a latent summary measure of teachers' beliefs about students' social disadvantage through a confirmatory factor analysis of the entire sample of HSLS:09 teachers (both math and science), with standard errors clustered by school.
-Standardized coefficients for each belief in the CFA model are above the 0.5-0.6 threshold indicating a strong relationship with the latent construct, and the coefficient of determination indicates that the teachers' beliefs factor explains 69.4 percent of the total variance in the observed belief items.
-Figure 2 displays the CFA model.
+As part of a larger project studying teachers' beliefs, I combine the three items into a latent summary measure of teachers' beliefs about students' social disadvantage through a confirmatory factor analysis of the entire sample of HSLS:09 teachers (both math and science), with standard errors clustered by school.
+Standardized coefficients for each belief in the CFA model are above the 0.5-0.6 threshold indicating a strong relationship with the latent construct; the coefficient of determination indicates that the teachers' beliefs factor explains 69.4 percent of the total variance in the observed belief items (see Figure 2).
 My final teachers' beliefs measure is standardized (M = 0, SD = 1), with high values indicating more empowered beliefs and low values indicating more helplessness.

-[Figure 2 about here]
+[Figure 2 here]

 Student Math Achievement.
-This paper focuses on students' math achievement as the key outcome.
-HSLS:09 administered an assessment of algebraic reasoning to all students and used this math assessment to compute estimates of students' math skills, resulting in a test score that provides a measurement of student math achievement, norm-referenced to the ninth grade student population.
-For consistency and ease of interpretation, I standardize this test score measure to have a mean of 0 and standard deviation of 1.5^{5}
+HSLS:09 administered an assessment of algebraic reasoning to all students and used this math assessment to compute estimates of students' math skills, resulting in a test score that provides a measurement of math achievement, norm-referenced to the ninth grade student population.
+The key outcome in this paper is students' standardized math achievement (M = 0, SD = 1).